How can you put your campaign, your brief or your message into the hands of another and be sure that you know when a great job has been achieved?

 ‘So are you going to get round to doing the hair then?’

 ‘Er I dunno, haven’t really thought that far ahead!’

-This series engages viewers by removing the highbrow, elitist concepts of Art, and encourages us all to ‘see’ the world as an artist.
-But the skill of each contestant is actually understanding how best to use the medium to share their vision.
-It’s an incredible insight into visual communication, and a powerful demonstration of the difference in having multiple (and incredibly objective) interpretations of the same moment in space and time.
+This series removes the highbrow, elitist concepts of art, and encourages us all to ‘see’ the world as an artist.
+The skill of each contestant is actually understanding how best to use the medium to share their vision.
+It’s an incredible insight into visual communication and having multiple (and incredibly objective) interpretations of the same moment.

-So, how viable is an ‘art’ competition as a process of selecting the ‘best’ way to communicate the artist’s voice and ‘message’?
-There’s plenty of technical insight provided by the trio of judges (an artist, a curator, and a Director of Exhibitions) but to be able to say ‘he is better than she’ is a tricky debate.
-However, as a television series it does offer a wonderful doorway into the mind of the portrait artist and the potential that a skilled practitioner of the medium can offer an audience.
-Through time lapse video (and also relying on a touch of celebrity voyeurism) each episode reveals the process of life being captured on a canvas.
+However, the series offers a wonderful doorway into the mind of the portrait artist and the potential that a skilled practitioner of the medium can offer an audience.
+Through time-lapse video (and also relying on a touch of celebrity voyeurism), each episode reveals the process of life being captured on a canvas.